Rising Like a Phoenix From the Ashes

 Unfortunately the palace was destroyed during the air raids of 1945.
 Many of the important art works had been removed and put into storage beforehand, saving them from destruction.
 The Hommaru Palace is being traditionally and authentically reconstructed in three segments.
 The first part opened to the public in 2013, the second in June 2016, and was completed in 2018.

 "VT (Virtual Tour) Hommaru Palace," which allows you to view Hommaru Palace in 3D, has been released on the official Nagoya Castle web site!

 Filmed using cutting-edge VR (Virtual Reality) camera Matterport in high-quality 4K, the ornamentation is reproduced vividly down to the finest detail.
 The rooms can be enjoyed from every angle in 360 degrees just as if you were really there.

 Meet Ninjas at Nagoya Castle!

 Hattori Hanzo and the Ninjas perform impressive ninja shows on the grounds of Nagoya Castle on weekends and public holidays.
-In-between shows, there are military parades with members of Nagoya Omotenashi Busho-Tai dressed in samurai armor.
+In between shows, there are military parades with members of Nagoya Omotenashi Busho-Tai dressed in samurai armor.
 These ninjas and samurai warriors also make daily meet and greet appearances at Nagoya Castle.
-Based on real ninjas and historical figures in Aichi, see famous legends come to life at Nagoya Castle.
+Based on real ninjas and historical figures in Aichi, see these famous legends come to life at Nagoya Castle.